exonum/exonum-java-binding/exonum-java-binding/doc/Migration_guide_0.6.md

 <!-- todo: link app tutorial or the (non-existent at the moment) section on the website -->
 [config-tutorial]: http://todo

+## Update the Clients

+Update your client applications to use the new services API prefix `/api/services/` (it used to be `/api`).
+For example, `/api/my-timestamping` becomes `/api/services/my-timestamping`.

 ## Use the Application

 Exonum 0.6.0 comes with pre-built application packages, available